 Besides being the resource-gatherers and engineers of the race, peasants have two very useful abilities. (i) Call to Arms which allows you to use them as military troops and thus allowing you to creep big camps early on in the game (ii) Powerbuilding which allows your peasants to cooperate when raising buildings.

 Though Footmen serve no real use late in the game, they are essential to the Human player’s early game.
-Being cheap and thus very expendable units they can be used in an attack against an Orc’s burrows or an Undead’s mining acolytes, without too much fear of losing a couple of them.
-With their researchable ability, Defend, they are great at battling units with piercing attack type, such as Archers, Crypt Fiends or even neutral Trolls.
+Being cheap and thus very expendable units they can be used in an attack against an Orc’s burrows or an Undead’s mining acolytes, without too much fear of losing a couple of them, as long as you can delay your opponent.

 Though Knights don’t have any fancy abilities, they have high mobility and a lot of armour.
 With their normal attacks they are very good against units with medium armour such as Crypt Fiends, Spell Breakers and Mountain Giants.